mr-j-sinclair/Coursea-DS-Toolbox/README.md

 # Coursea-DS-Toolbox
-for the Coursea "Data Scientist Toolbox" course
+Repository for the Coursea "Data Scientist Toolbox" course